QuantConnect/lean-cli/README.md

 Options:
-  --push     Push local modifications to the cloud before starting live trading --open     Automatically open the live results in the browser once the project has been deployed --verbose  Enable debug logging
+  --push     Push local modifications to the cloud before starting live trading --open     Automatically open the live results in the browser once the deployment starts --verbose  Enable debug logging
   --help     Show this message and exit.
 ```